lauren2255/SQL-Modeling-Engineering-and-Analysis-of-Employee-Data/README.md

-# SQL Modeling, Engineering, and Analysis Project
+# SQL Modeling, Engineering, and Analysis of Employee Data
 A database of employee data from the 1980s & 1990s from (fictional) company Pewlett Hackard was modeled, engineered, and analyzed in a research project according to the following specifications.

 # Specifications: